okdistribute/osm-is-area.rs/README.md

 Tell if an OpenStreetMap element is an area or not.

-First, decide if your element is a way or a relation, then pick the function that is best for you.
+First, decide if your element is a way or a relation.
+If it's neither, you're done cause hey, it's not an area!

+If you are not so fortunate to have all your elements be nodes, look further...

 ## Usage

+An area must be a way or a relation.
+But not just any way or relation.

 According to [Overpass turbo](https://wiki.openstreetmap.org/wiki/Overpass_turbo/Polygon_Features), a way is considered an area if
   1. It forms a closed loop